-Many youth support a household once they’ve secured an opportunity, they have no choice in this.
+Many youth must use their stipend to contribute to a household, they have no choice in this and refer to it as ‘Black Tax’.
 Employers must understand the difficulties they create for youth when making the assumption they can be paid low because they have a supportive family.

-If learnerships are not for trust fund kids, why do we expect poor and vulnerable youth to have the means to support themselves on an income below R4k per month?
+If learnerships are not for trust fund kids, why do we expect poor and vulnerable youth to support themselves on an income below R4k per month?

 Now you may argue, ‘well then we can’t afford to do this!’

 There are many ways to design an intervention to make it pro-poor without onerous cost impacts.
-If you don’t know how to figure these out, perhaps you’re ready for an expert like me?!
-People, pro-poor and profits can co-exist if the will is present.
+If you don’t know how to figure these out, perhaps you’re ready to hire Leonie?! 🙂

 - The employer and training provider are the same

 - The employer operates close to the residential area they recruit from so there’s no transport costs

 - The learner negotiates less time